buseiry/mood-journal-hackathon/README.md

 # Mood Journal - AI-Powered Emotion Tracker

 An intelligent web application that analyzes your journal entries in real-time using AI to help you understand and track your emotions.
-Built for the [Hackathon Name] Hackathon.
+Built for the vibe coding Hackathon.

 ## 🚀 Live Demo
 > **[Click here to experience the live app!](YOUR_LIVE_DEPLOYMENT_LINK_HERE)**